Saidul-Shiblee/chobi/README.md

-It's online! chobi@test.com Feel free to sign up or alternatively you can login with credential **user:test@test.com ,pw:test@123** and share some of your awasome picture
+It's online! chobi@test.com Feel free to sign up or alternatively you can login with credential **user:test@test.com ,pw:test@123** and share some of your awesome picture

 # Introduction